zyedidia/perforator/README.md

   automatically attempt to scale counts when multiplexing occurs.
 To see if this has happened, use the `-V` flag, which will print information when multiplexing is detected.
+* Be careful if your target functions are being inlined.
+Perforator will automatically attempt to read DWARF information to determine the inline sites for target functions but it's a good idea to double check if you are seeing weird results.
+Use the `-V` flag to see where Perforator thinks the inline site is.

 # How it works